Wildfire Resiliency Building Codes and Insurance

 Email: dora_insurance@state.co.us

-The WRCB created a Codes map to determine where the new and updated codes apply.
+The WRCB created a Code map to determine where the 2025 Colorado Wildfire Resiliency Code applies.

-This Codes map is created for building code application only.
+This Code map is created for the structure hardening and defensible space mitigation requirements application only.

-For more information on the Wildfire Resiliency Code Board, their Codes map, and new or updated Wildfire Resiliency Building Codes, please visit https://dfpc.colorado.gov/WRCB.
+For more information on the Wildfire Resiliency Code Board, the Code map, and the 2025 Colorado Wildfire Resiliency Code, please visit https://dfpc.colorado.gov/WRCB.

-This Codes map is created for building code application only.
+This Code map is created for the Code application only.

 Colorado law requires insurers to evaluate coverage using multiple factors and for rates to be actuarially sound.